Ebubekir-Tas/REST_API/README.md

  ## Usage

+ * run `npm run start` in terminal
- View Schema and send requests with Postman or REST Client VsCode extension.
+ * View Schema and send requests with Postman or REST Client VsCode extension.